BlackBeardJW/caelum-sys/README.md

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-plugin`
 3. **Add your plugin** to `caelum_sys/plugins/`
-4. **Write tests** for your functionality
+4. **Test your functionality** with the CLI or programmatic interface
 5. **Submit a pull request**

 **Contribution Ideas:**
 - 🔌 New plugins (email, database, cloud services)
 - 📚 Documentation improvements
-- 🧪 Additional test coverage
+- 🔧 Performance optimizations
 - 🐛 Bug fixes and optimizations
 - 🌍 Cross-platform compatibility